ARTICLES | WEBSITE DESIGN

 This is a great option as long as you have the budget and that you understand what you’re getting yourself into.

 To find a reliable, capable, knowledgeable website designer in your area, ask other business owners who they use and recommend, or search in business networking groups and in social media groups.

 Don’t be afraid to interview as many website designers as you need to until you find someone you like and think you can work with comfortably.

-Be clear upfront (and throughout the process) on all terms; copyrights; back-end access; updates; errors and omissions (ultimately, you need to be the one signing off on all page content), along with all relevant terms and conditions, must-haves, don’t-wants, don’t-needs, expectations, accountability, and payment options.
+Be clear upfront (and throughout the process) on all terms and on things like copyrights; back-end access; updates; errors and omissions (ultimately, you need to be the one signing off on all page content), along with all relevant terms and conditions, must-haves, don’t-wants, don’t-needs, expectations, accountability, and payment options.

-If you are going to work with a website designer, be very clear on your expectations and comfort levels, on their skills and limitations, and be clearer still on timelines, costs (upfront, month-to-month, maintenance, visible and invisible), all responsibilities (yours and theirs), all site access and updates, and on all deadlines.
+If you are going to work with a website designer, be clear on your expectations and comfort levels, don't be shy about grilling them on their skills and limitations, and be clearer still on timelines, costs (upfront, month-to-month, maintenance, visible and invisible), all responsibilities (yours and theirs), all site access and updates, and on all deadlines.

-And never—ever—work with a web designer without a written, signed, and dated contract, the terms of which you both clearly understand and fully agree to.
+And never—ever—work with a web designer (or with any vendor come to think of it) without a written, signed, and dated contract, the terms of which you both clearly understand and fully agree to in hand before any work is done and before any payments are made.
 A verbal contract isn’t worth the paper it’s written on.

 WordPress’s scope is impressive, its open-source nature means there are tens of thousands of user-generated plug-ins, widgets, and templates, and, as if that wasn’t enough, there are some wonderful, real-time, front-end, WYSIWYG (what-you-see-is-what-you-get) website builders you can use with the WordPress framework to help you build out the site you want.